 Vietnam and Cambodia Overland Tour

-An exciting 2-week tour by land and river from Vietnam's Mekong Delta through the heart of Indochina to the fabulous ruined cities and temples of Angkor
+An exciting 2-week tour by land and river from the myriad waterways of Vietnam's Mekong Delta through the heart of Indochina to the fabulous ruined cities and temples of Angkor

 Saigon to Phnom Penh: the Mekong Delta, Angkor and the Great Lake

-Our 15-day Vietnam and Cambodia Overland tour, Saigon to Phnom Penh, takes in all the region’s famous sites as well as some of the more off the beaten track ones.
-This exciting river and land adventure will lead you through the heart of Indochina.
-From Vietnam’s bustling Ho Chi Minh City, (still Saigon to most of its residents) and the lush and evocative Mekong Delta region, we’ll travel up the Mekong River itself to the chaotic, yet great fun Cambodian capital Phnom Penh, before heading overland through picturesque Cambodian scenery to the dramatic, UNESCO World Heritage-listed jungle-clad temples of Angkor.
+Our highly varied 15-day Vietnam and Cambodia Overland tour, Saigon to Phnom Penh, takes in the region’s famous, iconic sites as well as some of its more off the beaten track, rarely visited, ones.
+Beginning in Vietnam’s bustling Ho Chi Minh City, (still Saigon to most of its residents) this exciting river and land adventure will lead you through the heart of Indochina.
+From the lush and evocative Mekong Delta region, travel up the Mekong River itself to the chaotic, yet great fun Cambodian capital Phnom Penh, before heading overland through picturesque Cambodian scenery to the dramatic, UNESCO World Heritage-listed jungle-clad temples of Angkor.

 A boat cruise through the stunning scenery and unique eco-system of the Tonle Sap Lake and Sangkar River’s unique floating villages; a day discovering the colonial architecture and traditional cottage industries and village life around Battambang and a return to Phnom Penh by way of the fascinating river port of Kompong Chhnang complete this superb introduction to a wonderful region.